AviAvni/visualfsharp/README.md

-# OPENFSHARP COntribution to the compiler workshop
+# OPENFSHARP Contribution to the compiler workshop

 ## 1st Task